 There is no time limit to appeal debts raised by Centrelink.
 You will have to continue making repayments during the review period.

 You can give new information or evidence for the officer to consider as part of your appeal.

-If you disagree with the outcome of the review, you can appeal to the Social Services and Child Support Division of the Tribunal.
+If you disagree with the outcome of the review, you can appeal to the Social Services and Child Support Division of the Administrative Appeals Tribunal (the Tribunal).
 You can only appeal to the Tribunal after your original decision has been reviewed by an authorised review officer.

 There are no costs for making an appeal unless you hire a lawyer, which is not usually necessary.
 Most people represent themselves and you also can bring a support person to the hearing.
 An interpreter can be arranged if you need one.
 Centrelink will not be at the hearing, but a copy of your file will be given to you and to the Tribunal.

 If you disagree with the ‘first review’ decision of the Social Services and Child Support Division, you have the right to a ‘second review’ in the General Division of the Tribunal, but you need to lodge this application within 28 days.
 Appeals to this division of the Tribunal are also free of costs.
 You may wish to get legal advice before applying for a second review.

 If Centrelink disagrees with a ‘first review’ decision made by the Tribunal, it also has a right to appeal to the General Division for a ‘second review’.
 If this happens, seek legal advice.

 The National Welfare Rights Network website has a fact sheet about how to appeal a Centrelink decision.

 Centrelink also has a complaints process that you can use if you are unhappy with the service you received.
 You can make a complaint over the phone or in writing.
 You can remain anonymous if you prefer.

 Centrelink aims to resolve complaints within five working days of receiving them.
 Complex complaints may take longer than five working days, but Centrelink should advise you if this will be the case with your complaint.